-Based on the initial public offering price of \$27.00 per share, the Tiger Investor will purchase 1,111,111 shares of our common stock from us in the concurrent private placement and 1,111,111 shares of our common stock from the Providence Investor in the secondary transaction.
+Based on an assumed initial public offering price of \$25.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, the Tiger Investor would purchase 1,176,470 shares of our common stock from us in the concurrent private placement and 1,176,470 shares of our common stock from the Providence Investor in the secondary transaction.

-Common stock to be outstanding after this offering, the concurrent private placement and the secondary transaction

-155,329,550 shares (or 156,679,550 shares if the underwriters exercise in full their option to purchase additional shares from us and the Providence Investor).
+Common stock expected to be outstanding after this offering, the concurrent private placement and the secondary transaction 155,394,909 shares (or 156,744,909 shares if the underwriters exercise in full their option to purchase additional shares from us and the Providence Investor).